 Edibles are marijuana-infused products that are consumed orally (as opposed to smoking flower or using a concentrate).
-Edibles usually come in the form of baked goods (brownies and cookies) and candy (chocolate, gummies and lollipops) but are also available in coffee, beef jerky, soda and more.
+Edibles usually come in the form of baked goods (brownies and cookies) and candy (chocolate, gummies and lollipops) but are also available in coffee, soda and more.
 Edibles contain cannabinoids, and most contain THC (tetrahydrocannabinol).

 Eating an edible is different from smoking cannabis because it’s being digested (not inhaled through the lungs), which often results in a more intense, longer high.
 This is because you’re absorbing the THC through the liver, which then converts most of that THC into 11-hydroxy-THC, which tends to be far more potent than THC alone and crosses the blood-brain barrier more quickly and more easily.

 So, when consuming an edible, it’s safest to start off at the lowest dosage and proceed slowly from there.
 Let the edible take effect—or not—to see if you need to have more before feeling its effects.